scato/phpeg/README.md

 $ vendor/bin/phpeg generate <input-file> [<output-file>]
 ```

-Read [the documentation](doc/grammar.md) for help on the grammar syntax.
+Read [the grammar section](doc/grammar.md) in the documentation for help on the grammar syntax.
+Read
+[the usage section](doc/usage.md) for more details on both basic and advanced usage.

 About
 -----